undabot/json-api-symfony/README.md

 }
 ```

-To achieve this we need to pass 2nd argument to the method of the resource responder with array of given objects.
-For example, we would do this in our controller for given case:
+To return more than just a resource pointer to the client, we need to pass an array of objects that we need to return as the second argument of the called method.
+For example, if we need to include details of all comments related to the article, we would pass an array of comment entities as a second argument of the method called from the Responder.
+Like this:

 ```php
 <?php